Note

 1. code generation with language models

-2. code generation with LLMs
+2. code generation with large language models

 3. code synthesis using language models

-4. automated code generation
+4. automatic code generation

-6. code generation using GPT
+6. machine learning for code generation

-7. natural language code generation
+7. deep learning for code generation

-10. programming assistance using language models
+8. code completion using language models

 How would you like to proceed with the suggested keywords?